CarlosNZ/json-edit-react/README.md

 ```

 A Filter function is available for the `collapse` prop as well, so you can have your data appear with deeply-nested collections opened up, while collapsing everything else, for example.

+For restricting data types, the (Type) filter function is slightly more sophisticated.
+The input is the same, but the output can be either a `boolean` (which would restrict the available types for a given node to either *all* or *none*), or an array of data types to be restricted to.
+The available values are:
+- `"string"`
+- `"number"`
+- `"boolean"`
+- `"null"`
+- `"object"`
+- `"array"`

+There is no specific restriction function for editing object key names, but they must return `true` for *both* `restrictEdit` and `restrictDelete` (and `restrictAdd` for collections), since changing a key name is equivalent to deleting a property and adding a new one.

+Using all these restriction filters together can allow you to enforce a reasonably sophisticated data schema.

 ### Examples